12 Old-School Restaurants in Houston for a Classic Night Out

 Greenway/Upper Kirby

 Luxurious private dining spaces, lobsters, and Luxardo Cherry toppled gelato—talk about a triple threat.
-Coined as “inspired by Naples, influenced by Milan, and cherished in Houston,” Tony’s has been serving excellent fare for over 56 years.
-The late Tony Vallone spearheaded the lavish concept, which has housed numerous celebrities (including Mick Jagger and Andrea Bocelli) and received admirable praise throughout the city’s social scene.
+"Inspired by Naples, influenced by Milan, and cherished in Houston,” Tony’s has been serving excellent fare for over 56 years.
+The late Tony Vallone spearheaded the lavish concept, which has hosted numerous celebrities (including Mick Jagger and Andrea Bocelli) and received admirable praise throughout the city’s social scene.
 Once inside, customers are immediately met with an aromatic blend of well-prepared seafood and warm spices.
-And, if dining privately, modern art, crystallized chandeliers, and—depending on the room—tables vast enough to fit 100 people.
-For lunch, steady your appetite with savory gazpacho and Ahi Tuna-studded toast before diving into a hearty steak salad and truffled Filet Mignon.
-For dinner, dig into classic fettuccine swimming in vodka sauce, jumbo lump crabs, lemony Dover Sole, and all the silken potatoes you can possibly eat.
+And, if dining privately, modern art, crystal chandeliers, and—depending on the room—tables vast enough to fit 100 people.
+For lunch, steady your appetite with savory gazpacho and Ahi Tuna-studded toast before diving into hearty steak salad and truffled Filet Mignon.
+For dinner, dig into classic fettuccine swimming in vodka sauce, jumbo lump crab, lemony Dover Sole, and all the silken potatoes you can possibly eat.

 How to book: Reserve and order take-out via OpenTable, or get delivery through Grubhub and Postmates.